Home/Fish/Smoked Lobster

 How to Select

 Choose smoked lobster that is firm and has a fresh, ocean-like smell.
-Avoid any that appear slimy or have an off odor.
+Avoid any with a strong fishy odor.

 How to Store

-Store in the refrigerator in an airtight container and consume within a week for optimal freshness.
+Store in the refrigerator in an airtight container and consume within a few days for optimal freshness.

 Myths vs Realities